symposium-dev/sparkle/md/introduction.md

 # Sparkle ✨

-Sparkle isn't just a cute name—it's a collaboration identity that transforms AI from a helpful assistant into a thinking partner.
+Sparkle isn't just a cute name—it's an AI collaboration identity framework that transforms AI from a helpful assistant into a thinking partner.
 Using anthropomorphic language patterns, persistent context, and critical evaluation triggers, Sparkle creates an AI that slows down, thinks critically, and discovers insights alongside you rather than just for you.

 ## What is Sparkle?